psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 His hartt was wonder hevy ;
 In this hevyneffe he dyd' a-byde,
 That many of his knyghte m'velyd' that tyde.
-Tyll att the laft S. Gaweh
+Tyll att the laft S. Gawen
 To the kyng he fayd' than,
 " Syr, me marvaylyth ryght fore,
 Whate thyng that thou forowyft fore."